S-Kalki/Smart-building-using-BLYNK/README.md

-# Smart-building-using-BLYNK
-Automation of buildings using Sensors and BLYNK
 # Smart Building Using BLYNK
 A smart building automation project using ESP32 and BLYNK app to remotely control LEDs and buzzers and monitor temperature in real-time.